-I cut my teeth in a heavily promotional environment at Time Warner Cable, where I spent nearly 10 years in Marketing Management, where we used existing tools such as radio, TV, direct mail, telemarketing, door-to-door sales, outdoor (billboard), special events and more to send our messages, and help super-charge our roughly 52-week promotional schedule.
+I cut my teeth in a heavily promotional environment at Time Warner Cable, where I spent nearly 10 years in marketing management, where we used existing tools such as radio, TV, direct mail, telemarketing, door-to-door sales, outdoor (billboard), special events and more to send our messages that helped supercharge our roughly 52-week promotional schedule.

 Direct Response Marketing & Market Softeners

 Boy, did we ever love making the phone ring.
 We knew we were doing our jobs right when that happened.
 This was direct response marketing at its finest.
 Dealing with the churn rate (turnover as a percentage of total customers) that came from a challenging market, along with the inability to form lasting relationships with our advertising, is another story for another day, but not one to be ignored in this story.
 Stick with me because I’ll touch on that in a minute.

 We “softened” the market with our promotional messages so our CSRs (customer service reps) could answer the phones, help current and potential customers figure out what they might like to buy, then take their order.
 We also helped our door-to-door salespeople so the services they offered were more familiar when doors opened (which I’m still surprised people do in this day and age).

 Fast forward to today.
 We have been given the gift of media that is a mixture of everything we need to begin to develop relationships with our current and potential clients and customers, as well as to sell our products and services.

 My marketing heart breaks, however, when I see and read about some of the methods businesses and professionals are using in social media.
 Reading a post by Marissa McNaughton, Community Manager for Modern Media, in The Realtime Report is what gave me pause, and got me thinking about how some are using social media these days.